 Whether you are simply looking to change your colour scheme or planning a full-scale kitchen renovation, it’s important to consider what material, finish or design you choose for your kitchen worktops.

-In order to keep on trend we have put together a handy guide of kitchen worktop trends to look out for in summer 2018 and the rest of the year.
+In order to keep on trend we have put together a handy guide of kitchen worktop trends for 2018 to look out for.

 1. Quartz Worktops Are On The Rise!